Freedom-Guo/Software-Security-Project/README.md

 - Principle: According to the overflow principle of integer operation, the overflow problem of allocated data is analyzed, and the number of suspicious lines and columns is given.

 - Data: In "漏洞检测样本库.zip"

+## CFG Test

+- Function: A test procedure for homology detection based on CFG graph

+- Input:

+	In\_name_1: Source file1 to test

+	Out\_name_1: Source file1 after preprocessing

+- Output:

+	CFG figure

+	the similarity

+## Leak Detection

+- Function: The test program of stack overflow vulnerability detection is realized by using vulnerability sample library

+- Input:

+	In\_name_1: Source file1 to test

+	Out\_name_1: Source file1 after preprocessing

+- Output: Where the program is likely to overflow